pulp-bio/emg-ros2/gapwatch-ros1/README.md

 - the _logger_ subscribes to the `emg` topic and re-transmits the EMG data packets it receives via TCP.

 ## Usage
+After switching on the GAPWatch, it must be configured by opening the [`ble.html`](https://github.com/pulp-bio/emg-ros2/blob/main/gapwatch-ros1/ble.html) file with a WebBLE-compatible web browser (e.g., Chrome/Chromium), selecting the `Nordic` device, and specifying:

+- the SSID and password of the Wi-Fi network;
+- the IP address and port where the _streamer_ ROS node is listening;
+- lastly, the timestamp.

 The project relies on Docker:

 - first, build the image with `docker build --rm -t gapwatch-ros1:noetic .`;